Induced Disjoint Paths in AT-free Graphs: Induced Disjoint Paths

 To prove \emph{b)}, assume that $D_i'$ does not dominate three vertices $u_1,u_2,u_3\in V_{H_i}$.
 Since we only subdivide path-edges and $D_i$ dominates each terminal, we find that $u_1$, $u_2$, $u_3$ are internal vertices of some $(s_j,t_j)$-paths $P_j'$.
 By Lemma~\ref{lem:Pi-term}, at least one of the vertices $s_j,t_j$ is a vertex of $D_i'$ for each such $P_j'$, that is, $D_i'$ dominates at least one internal vertex of $P_j'$.
 Then by \emph{a)}, each $P_j'$ can have at most one internal vertex not dominated by $D_i'$.
 Hence, $u_1,u_2,u_3$ are internal vertices of distinct paths $P_{j_1}',P_{j_2}',P_{j_3}'$, respectively.
 We assume without loss of generality that $s_{j_1},s_{j_2},s_{j_3}\in V_{D_i'}$.
 Then the path composed of the $(u_1,s_{j_1})$-subpath of $P_{j_1}'$, the $(s_{j_1},s_{j_2})$-subpath of $D_{i}'$, and the $(s_{j_2},u_2)$-subpath of $P_{j_2}'$ is a $(u_1,u_2)$-path in $H_i'$ that avoids the neighbourhood of $u_3$.
 By the same arguments, $H_i'$ has a $(u_1,u_3)$-path that avoids the neighbourhood of $u_2$ and a $(u_2,u_3)$-path that avoids the neighbourhood of $u_1$.
 We conclude that $u_1,u_2,u_3$ form an asteroidal triple in $H_i'$, a contradiction to the AT-freeness of $H_i'$.
 This completes the proof of Lemma~\ref{lem:subdiv}. \end{proof}

-Condition~iii) tells us that the terminals $s_i$ and $t_i$ are in the same connected component of the graph $G_i$ for $i=1,\ldots, k$.
-Two terminal pairs $(s_i,t_i)$ and $(s_j,t_j)$ are {\it interfering} if there is an induced $(s_i,t_i)$-path $Q_i$ in $G_i$ and an induced $(s_j,t_j)$-path $Q_j$ in $G_{j}$, respectively, such that $Q_i$ and $Q_j$ are not mutually induced.
+Recall that Condition~iii) tells us that the terminals $s_i$ and $t_i$ are in the same connected component of the graph $G_i$ for $i=1,\ldots, k$.
+Two terminal pairs $(s_i,t_i)$ and $(s_j,t_j)$ are {\it interfering} if there is an induced $(s_i,t_i)$-path $Q_i$ in $G_i$ and an induced $(s_j,t_j)$-path $Q_j$ in $G_{j}$, respectively, such that $Q_i$ and $Q_j$ are not mutually induced; see Fig.~\ref{fig:interf} for an example.
 We say that there is \emph{interference} between two sets of terminal pairs $S_i$ and $S_j$ if a terminal pair from $S_i$ and a terminal pair from $S_j$ are interfering.